contao/docs/docs/dev/framework/templates/quick-reference.md

 `tl_module` instead of `tl_content`.

 {{% example %}}
-Create a `src/Controller/FruitSaladController.php` controller that sets renders the default template with some fruits:
+Create a `src/Controller/FruitSaladController.php` controller that renders a template with some fruits as parameters:
 ```php
 <?php
 declare(strict_types=1);